-The Venango Trail was used by Native Americans for centuries, long before any Europeans came to the area.
-It originally formed due to migrating buffalo herds, who over time beat a path into the earth as they traveled.
+The Venango Trail existed for centuries before European settlers came to the area.
+It is thought that it was originally formed by migrating buffalo herds, who over time beat a path into the earth as they traveled.

 After the Revolutionary War, when the land in the West View/Ross area was opened up to settlement, people used the Venango Trail to travel north out of Pittsburgh.
 Settlers like our own Casper Reel acquired land close to the trail, and soon small towns were popping up alongside it.